General Terms and Conditions

 4. The payment form is active until the capacity of the ordered service is filled or the time window is closed, during which it is possible to register for the event.

-5. For live events, the order is carried out by sending login details to the organiser’s e-mail address specified in the order.
-Payment is then made in cash on the spot, before the event.
+5. For live events, the order is carried out by sending login details via application form.

 1. The buyer has the right to complain about the services according to paragraph VI.
 General Terms and Conditions of the Seller.